Skip to main content

 There are no rules as to how you choose to segment the market for your hotel in your individual analysis, however there are recurring themes across hotel data providers and revenue tools that are useful to understand.

-• STR: The global supplier of weekly benchmarking data to the hotel industry also provides market segmentation insights divided into three segments.
+• STR: The global supplier of weekly benchmarking data to the different market segments in the hotel industry also provides insights divided into three segments.
 Transient (including most retail, discounted and negotiated rates), group and contracted business are separated by their reporting guidelines.

 When in doubt about how a data provider or tool defines a certain market segment, or what data they count in or out, it is best to review their guidelines or ask.
 This way, you always know how to accurately interpret hotel market segmentation provided to you by outside sources.